-21.2.2.1.
+18.2.2.1.
 Step 1 - Application Server Installation

-On one of the cluster's nodes, install the PaperCut Application Server component by selecting the Standard Install option in the installer.
+On one of the cluster's nodes, install the PaperCut NG Application Server component by selecting the Standard Install option in the installer.
 Follow the setup wizard and complete the process of importing all users into the system.

-21.2.2.2.
-Step 2 - Convert the system over to an external database

-The system needs to be configured to use an external database as this database will be shared between both instances of the application server.
-Convert the system over to the required external database by following the procedure detailed in Chapter 19, Deployment on an External Database (RDBMS).
+18.2.2.2.
+Step 2 - Convert the system over to an external database required external database by following the procedure detailed in Chapter 17, Deployment on an External Database (RDBMS).
 The database may be hosted on another system, or inside a cluster.
-As per the external database setup notes, reference the database server by IP address by entering the appropriate connection string in the server properties file.
+As per the external database setup notes, reference the database server by IP address by entering the appropriate connection string in the server.properties file.